 A recent report from JESMB said that the Mercedes EQE SUV deliveries will commence between September and December 2022.
-Perhaps the report was talking about the launch in Germany, and as the Mercedes EQE SUV is to come from the Tuscaloosa plant (Alabama), deliveries in the United States might commence a bit earlier.
+As the Mercedes EQE SUV is to come from the Tuscaloosa plant (Alabama), deliveries in the United States might commence early.
 The same factory will manufacture the Mercedes EQS SUV from next year, and production preparations for the dedicated EVs at the site are underway, JESMB added.

 Prototypes of the Mercedes EQE SUV are in advanced stages, with their design signed off for production.
 The Mercedes EQE sedan is codenamed V295 and the EQE SUV is the Mercedes X294.

-The EQE SUV and sedan will feature four-wheel drive variants owing to an electric motor at each axle.
-However, a cost-efficient, rear-wheel-drive-only Mercedes EQE could also be on the cards.
-The AWD EQE variants could see power and torque at 400+ hp and 760+ Nm, with the long-range models targeting a 600 km range.
+The EQE SUV and sedan will feature four-wheel drive variants with an electric motor at each axle.
+However, a less expensive, rear-wheel-drive-only Mercedes EQE could be on the cards.
+The AWD EQE variants could see power and torque at 400+ hp and 760+ Nm, with the long-range models targeting a 600+ km range.

 Triple-digit alphanumerical trademarks for EQE XXX from 250 all the way up to 600 have been applied for by the automaker suggesting a slew of variants at various price points and range options.
 There are trademark applications for EQE 43, EQE 53, EQE 55, and EQE 63 names as well, which it could use for the AMG offerings.
-The EQE SUV may get the same variants as the EQE sedan.
-It will be able to pack in up to a 100 kWh battery, as per reports.
+The EQE SUV may get the same variants as the EQE sedan (video), featuring the 108 kWh battery of the EQS series at the top of the range.